Mary's Birthday: Plot

 The play opens with Parson Hawthorne talking to George Lordly (the titular cynic), with George's father in law, Adam, in the immediate vicinity.
 Notably, Adam has gone mad after Helen, his daughter and George's wife, ran off with another man, Harley.
-Parson Hawthorne laments that a man who he had recently begun to promote turned out to have cuckolded a parishioner the previous night.
+Parson Hawthorne laments that a man whom he had recently begun to promote turned out to have cuckolded a parishioner the previous night.
 George expresses amusement at his friend's anguish.
 Parson Hawthorne and George spot George's brother Vernon Lordly walking down the path with Alice Hawthorne, Parson Hawthorne's daughter.
-George suspects that Vernon is unfaithful to his fiancé, George's ward, Mary, and is courting Alice instead.
+George suspects that Vernon is unfaithful to his fiancé, George's ward, Mary Stillworth, and is courting Alice instead.
 The pair enters, and upon finding Parson Hawthorne and George at the grotto, Alice breaks off her relationship with George.
 George takes Vernon aside and tells him that he is breaking Mary's heart.
 Vernon insists that Mary does not love him.
-After all have departed, with the exception of Adam, Helen and Harley return, apparently from Italy, bedraggled and malnourished.
+After all the aforementioned characters have departed, with the exception of Adam, Helen and Harley return, apparently from Italy, bedraggled and malnourished.
 Helen tearfully reunites with her father.

 George insists that Mary and Vernon marry.
 Because this is what he wishes, Mary consents, and decides to marry Vernon the following day- even though she is secretly in love with George.
-In a soliloquy to the audience, George implies that he is in love with Mary, who soon afterwards discovers a letter from her deceased father that was intended to be discovered on her twentieth birthday.
+In a soliloquy, George implies that he is in love with Mary, who soon afterwards discovers a letter from her deceased father that was intended to be discovered on her twentieth birthday.
 The letter discloses that George took the blame for an act of financial fraud that Mary's father had committed.
 Mary confronts her guardian with the letter, and demands that he tell the world the truth.
 George rebuffs his ward, asserting that he has a duty to her father, who nursed George after he was injured in a duel with Harley.
 Mary argues that he has fulfilled his duty by raising her, but George disagrees, and insists that he will travel to England after Mary and Vernon are wed, as he does not want to be a damper on their lives.
-Later, Mary tells Alice that she needn't despair over Vernon; Mary will die shortly after her wedding, covertly implying that she will die of heartbreak because she is in love with George.
+Later, Mary tells Alice that she need not despair over Vernon; Mary will die shortly after her wedding, covertly implying that she will die of heartbreak because she is in love with George.

 The day of the wedding, as guests gather at Lordly's house, a funeral bell tolls.
 Mary declares that this is a sign of her impending death.
 Vernon helps Mary and George realize that the other reciprocates their feelings.
 Suddenly, Adam, who has just regained his sanity, enters.
 He has rung the funeral bells himself.
 He tells the partygoers that Helen and Harley have died, and confesses that the former was always in love with the latter, but was forbidden by her father to marry him due to his lack of wealth.
 Upon revealing this, Adam dies.

 Throughout the play, the servants Beale and Jane provide humorous commentary on the events of the plot.